-The Stead Family Department of Pediatrics seeks an allergist/immunologist at the rank of Associate (non-tenure), Assistant Professor, Associate Professor, or Professor (tenure or non-tenure track).
-The individual selected will join the Division of Allergy/Immunology and Pulmonary Medicine to provide patient care, teaching, and consultative services as an allergist/immunologist.
+The Stead Family Department of Pediatrics seeks an Allergist/Immunologist at the rank of Associate (non track), Assistant Professor, Associate Professor or Professor (tenure or non-tenure/clinical track).
+The individual selected will join the Division of Pulmonary Medicine, Allergy and Immunology to provide patient care, teaching, and consultative services as an Allergist/Immunologist.

-The University of Iowa Carver College of Medicine is one of the top biomedical research institutions in the nation and ranked 39th overall and 18th among public medical schools for NIH funding in FY15.
-The U.S. News and World Report research ranking places the College 12th among public institutions for FY2016, and the Stead Family Department of Pediatrics ranked 22nd overall and 10th in NIH funding among all public pediatric departments nationwide in FY15.
-The ACGME-accredited pediatric residency program at the Children's Hospital trains 43 pediatric residents.
+The University of Iowa Carver College of Medicine is one of the top biomedical research institutions in the nation and ranked 42nd overall and 20th among public medical schools for NIH funding in FY17.
+The U.S. News and World Report research ranking places the College 13th among public institutions for 2018, and the Stead Family Department of Pediatrics ranked 27th overall and 13th in NIH funding among all public pediatric departments nationwide in FY17.
+The ACGME-accredited pediatric residency program at the Children's Hospital trains 47 pediatric residents.

-The Stead Family Department of Pediatrics comprises the medical and research staff of UI Stead Family Children's Hospital.
-University of Iowa Stead Family Children's Hospital is one of the nation's top-ranked pediatric care and research institutions.
+The Stead Family Department of Pediatrics comprises the medical and research staff of University of Iowa Stead Family Children's Hospital, one of the nation's top-ranked pediatric care and research institutions.
 It is the only university-affiliated hospital in Iowa devoted solely to the care of infants, children, adolescents and young adults, and is Iowa's only accredited Level 1 Regional Resource Pediatric Trauma Center.
-In 2016-17 University of Iowa Stead Family Children's Hospital ranked in eight pediatric specialties in the Best Children's Hospitals U.S. News and World Report, including cancer, cardiology and heart surgery, diabetes and endocrinology, neonatology, nephrology, orthopedics, pulmonology, and urology, and is the only hospital in Iowa to be nationally ranked by U.S. News and World Report for children's care.
-A new 189-bed children's hospital is scheduled to open in early 2017.
+In 2018-19 University of Iowa Stead Family Children's Hospital ranked in four pediatric specialties in the Best Children's Hospitals U.S. News and World Report, including cancer, neonatology, nephrology, and orthopedics, and is the only hospital in Iowa to be nationally ranked by U.S. News and World Report for children's care.
+A new 190-bed children's hospital opened in February 2017.

 With over 31,000 students, the University of Iowa is one of the nation's top public research universities, a member of the Big Ten conference and the Association of American Universities.
 The University of Iowa is composed of eleven colleges and is known around the world for its balanced commitment to the arts, sciences, and humanities.
 It is home to one of the nation's largest academic medical centers and the pioneering Iowa Writers' Workshop.
 The University of Iowa promotes work/life integration and is located in the casual yet cosmopolitan environment of Iowa City, widely recognized as one of the country's most livable communities.